Skip to main content

 Springfield, Missouri · FDIC Cert #29143

-Systematic Savings Bank is an FDIC-insured bank (Certificate #29143) with $69M in total assets and $50M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Springfield, Missouri, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.08%.
-BankHealthData assigns a composite Health Grade of D (45/100).
+This is the FDIC profile for Systematic Savings Bank, an FDIC-insured bank (Certificate #29143) with $69M in total assets and $50M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Springfield, Missouri, the bank maintains a Tier 1 capital ratio of 15.72% (Well-Capitalized) and a nonperforming loan ratio of 0.08%.
+BankHealthData assigns a composite Health Grade of A (80/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Systematic Savings Bank (FDIC cert 29143) is a community bank — $69M in total assets, $50M in deposits, serving the Springfield, Missouri area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 15.72% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is clean: non-performing loan ratio of 0.08% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is in the normal range: 19.2% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.